 And you He made alive, who were dead in trespasses and sins, in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience, among whom also we all once conducted ourselves in the lusts of our flesh, fulfilling the desires of the flesh and of the mind, and were by nature children of wrath, just as the others.
 (Ephesians 2:1-3).

 And you, who once were alienated and enemies in your mind by wicked works, yet now He has reconciled in the body of His flesh through death, to present you holy, and blameless, and above reproach in His sight, if indeed you continue in the faith, grounded and steadfast, and are not moved away from the hope of the gospel which you heard, which was preached to every creature under heaven, of which I, Paul, became a minister.
 (Colossians 1:21-23).

-I don’t know about you, but there our countless things, that I wished I’d done different, and I shouldn’t have received God’s forgiveness!
+I don’t know about you, but there are countless things, that I wished I’d done differently, and I shouldn’t have received God’s forgiveness!